 - Bandwidth: a graph displaying the bandwidth served from Fastly's servers to your website's visitors.

-- Image Optimization Requests: when enabled, a graph displaying the number of responses that came from the Fastly Image Optimizer service over time.
+- Image Optimizer: when enabled, a graph displaying the number of responses that came from the Fastly Image Optimizer service over time.

 - Origin Latency: a histogram displaying the average amount of time to first byte (measured in milliseconds) on a cache miss or pass.
 High origin latency means that your backends are taking longer to process requests.